furtidev/furtidev.github.io/content/blog/my_experience_with_password_managers.md

 ## KeePassXC (currently using, great)
 I currently use KeePassXC.
 There's no server involved, you just download KeePassXC and start using it.
 Importing data from BitWarden wasn't hard though it wasn't seamless either.
 I just save regular backups of my database on the cloud, and use a strong master password.
 Plus, you can also use YubiKey and OnlyKey for extra protection.
 It is also open source software and I like that everything about it is handled by me and me only.
 I also use it for OTP.

-I'm no encryption/security specialist, I just wanted to share my experience so if I've made any mistakes then comment below or send me an email on: [furtidev@poto.cafe](mailto:furtidev@poto.cafe).
+I'm no encryption/security specialist, I just wanted to share my experience so if I've made any mistakes then comment below or send me an email on: [furtidev@tuta.io](mailto:furtidev@tuta.io).